 After just two years on the local fashion circuit, MANAOLA is honored and humbled to announce it will debut an exclusive runway collection on the global fashion stage of New York Fashion Week 2017.
-Designer Manaola Yap is the first Native Hawaiian designer to present authentic Hawaiian culture at New York Fashion Week.
+Designer Manaola Yap is the first Native Hawaiian designer to present authentic Hawaiian culture including oli, hula and traditional hula dressing ceremony at New York Fashion Week.
 Celebrated among Hawai‘i’s next generation of designers, Yap is lending a new voice as a storyteller, cultural practitioner and luxury fashion designer.

 At age 30, Yap has transformed the traditional method of kapa adornment into high fashion designs worthy of Hawaiian monarchs.
 Deviating from the vibrant floral prints often associated with Hawai‘i, his geometric patterns are redefining Hawaiian fashion for a global audience with his luxury line, MANAOLA.
 Trendsetters spotted wearing MANAOLA include Shailene Woodley, Colbie Caillat, Auli‘i Cravalho, and Louise Roe.